dotnet/roslyn/FAQ.md

 ## Scripting, REPL, and Executing Code Questions

 ### What happened to the REPL and hosting scripting APIs?
-The C# Interactive Window is back in Update 1.
+The C# Interactive Window is back in Visual Studio Update 1.
 Enjoy!

 ### How do the Roslyn APIs relate to LINQ Expression Trees or Expression Trees v2?
 Is one better for meta-programming or implementing DSLs?
 Expression Trees v2 are a semantic model with some shapes resembling syntax.
 They do support some control flow, assignment statements, recursion, etc.  However, they do not model many things that the C# and VB languages have, for example, type definitions.
 The Roslyn APIs will have full fidelity with C# and VB for syntax, semantic binding, code emission, etc.